drvy/curl-scripts/README.md

-# curl-scripts
+# remote-scripts
-A PHP web utility to run sh/bash/zsh scripts via curl.
+A PHP web utility to run sh/bash/zsh scripts in remote machines via curl or other http get utilities.